Parth018/Investment-Industry-Focused-wallet-master/README.md

 ## e-wallet
-Full stack web app with React and Spring Boot used for managing digital wallet and transactions.
+A full stack web app with React and Spring Boot is used to manage digital wallets and transactions.

 <br/>